DjangoForAll/Django-Course/Capstone/4_Data_model/Content/Readme.md

 - `phone`,
 - `date_of_birth`,
 - `email`,
-- `relation`: how is this memeber related to the patient (dropdown),
+- `relation`: how is this member related to the patient (dropdown),
 - `address`,
 - `education`,
 - `occupation`,